Sam Worthington

 Sam Worthington on the set of 'Avatar'

-Sometimes stunts had to be performed literally under duress.
-During an explosion scene, for example, the only way to accelerate the actor was with a rubber pole to make the motion under the explosion's impact look authentic.
+Sometimes stunts were performed literally under duress.
+During one explosion scene, for example, the only way to propel the actor was with a rubber pole to make his movement under the blast look authentic.

-Meanwhile, in scenes where his character was in a capsule, Worthington experienced constant bouts of claustrophobia and prayed that nothing would jam in the mechanism and that they wouldn't forget to pull him out of this "coffin".
+Meanwhile, in scenes where his character was in a capsule, Worthington battled constant claustrophobia and prayed that nothing would jam in the mechanism and that they wouldn't forget to pull him out of this "coffin."

 AVATAR - Movie Behind the Scenes